-- 1 Put the gearbox in neutral. - 2 Operate the Hot Start lever (C) located on the clutch master cylinder reservoir. - 3 WITHOUT opening the throttle, press the kickstart lever progressively downwards, avoiding violent strokes, to the bottom of its travel.
+- 1 Put the gearbox in neutral. - 2 Operate the hot start by pulling outward the knob C (the red one) - 3 WITHOUT opening the throttle, press the kickstart lever progressively downwards, avoiding violent strokes, to the bottom of its travel. - 4 Release the hot start after the engine has run for some instants